 When writing to demonstrate knowledge, students show what they have learned by synthesizing information and explaining their understanding of concepts and ideas.
 Students write for an audience with a specific purpose.
-But there are times when we might need to consider: can a student demonstrate their knowledge, synthesize information and explain their understanding without lengthy paper and pencil assignments?
+But there are times when we might need to consider: can a student

-When the writing task is the primary barrier to learning or demonstrating knowledge, then accommodations, modifications, and remediation for these problems may be in order.
+When the writing task is the primary barrier to learning or demonstrating knowledge, then accommodations, modifications, and remediation of these problems may be in order.
 It is important to stress that the issue is not that the student can’t learn the material or do the work, but that the writing problems may be interfering with learning instead of helping.

 There are multiple ways for students to independently demonstrate what they know using alternative electronic modes beyond paper and pencil:

 - Insert Sound Object directly into Word or Ppt.
 (See Talking PowerPoint and MS Word- Writing Tools Built in posts.)

 - Use Presentation Tools such as PreziPrezi, or VoiceThread

 ;great across all content areas (also check out Cool Tools for Schools and other Presentation Tech Tools)

 - Record using tools such as the Echo SmartPen or digital recorder

 - Use voice recording programs